Glossary of Commonly Used Terms

 FINAL DECISION OF THE DEPARTMENT

-A Department decision is final when it is certified and sent to all the parties.
-Only final decisions of the Department may be appealed to the Appeals Board.
-Notwithstanding that a decision is “final,” during an appeal, the operational effect of the decision is stopped or “stayed.”
+A Department decision becomes final when it is certified and sent to everyone involved.
+Only these final decisions can be appealed to the Appeals Board.
+The enforcement of the final decision is paused, or “stayed,” during the appeal process.

 FINDINGS OF THE DEPARTMENT

-The Department’s factual determinations in a decision which are the basis for the Determination of Issues.
-Findings must be supported by substantial evidence.
+The Department’s findings are the factual determinations in a decision.
+They serve as the foundation for the Determination of Issues.
+These findings must be supported by substantial evidence.

 FINES